meedan/meedan.code/_posts/2016-06-29-evolution-meedans-software-stack.md

 The transition succeeded, and within a few years our growing dev team had built 4 moderately complex applications using Drupal, enjoying daily usage and renewed funding.
 Along the way, we stretched what Drupal could do, made [numerous contributions to its community](https://www.drupal.org/node/2343639){:target="_blank"}, and traveled to many exciting places worldwide.
 These were the simpler times.

-{% include image.html url="/images/evolution-image_1.png" description="Yallah, a multilingual forum for students and teachers." %}
+{% include image.html url="/images/evolution-image_1.png" description="Yallah, a multilingual forum for students and teachers, ca. 2012." %}

-{% include image.html url="/images/evolution-image_2.png" description="Checkdesk 1.0, a liveblogging system." %}
+{% include image.html url="/images/evolution-image_2.png" description="Checkdesk 1.0, a liveblogging system, ca. 2013." %}

 ## Complexity rears its ugly head; the new architecture